 Each piezoelectric driver has two electrical lead wires: one at one side and the other at the opposite side.
 At any given point, while the headphones are passing audio, the piezo crystal has equal but opposite voltage at either side.

 As we’ve learned in the previous section, applying a potential difference (voltage) across a piezoelectric crystal causes it to deform.

-When the audio signal produces current flow in one direction, the cystal with be squeezed.
-When the audio signal inevitably produces current flow in the opposite direction, the crystal will be stretched.
+When the audio signal produces a current flow in one direction, the crystal will be squeezed.
+The crystal will be stretched when the audio signal inevitably produces a current flow in the opposite direction.

-Since audio signals mimic sound in the typical range of 20 Hz – 20,000 Hz, the crystal with squeeze/stretch or, in other words, vibrate in the range of audible sound.
+Since audio signals mimic sound in the typical range of 20 Hz – 20,000 Hz, the crystal with squeeze/stretch or, in other words, vibrates in the range of audible sound.

 These vibrations are passed through the bones of the skull to the cochlea, where they are then transduced back into electrical impulses for our brains (sense of hearing) to perceive as sound!